-- (a) A Person who is a trustee does not carry on a Regulated Activity specified in 1, 3, or 5 of Schedule 1 by way of business in circumstances where he is acting as a trustee. - (b) A Person who is an individual does not carry on a Regulated Activity specified in 7 of Schedule 1 by way of business where he is acting as trustee, enforcer or protector or where he is arranging for a Person to act as trustee, in respect of less than three (3) trusts.
+- (a) A Person who is a trustee does not carry on a Regulated Activity specified in paragraphs 1, 3, or 5 of Schedule 1 in circumstances where he is acting as a trustee. - (b) A Person does not carry on a Regulated Activity specified in paragraph 7 of Schedule 1 by way of business where he is: - (i) acting as trustee, enforcer or protector; or - (ii) where he is arranging for a Person to act as trustee, in respect of less than three (3) trusts.